timjbruce/reinvent_cvra_bootcamp/README.md

 modify and extended it to fir their scenarios.
 1. Deploy the CVRA (15 mins.)
 2. Install the IoT Device Simulator and Generate Trip Data (30 mins.)
-3. Deploy the CarGuru Alexa Skill (20 mins.)
+3. Deploy the ConnectedCar Alexa Skill (20 mins.)
 4. Cleanup (10 mins.)
 5. Ideas for Customization and Enhancement